isomerpages/govtech-jagathestack/_2022/01-index.md

 ## What is STACK the Flags?

-The next iteration of STACK the Flags is scheduled to be in 2022, hope to see you there!
+The next iteration of STACK the Flags is scheduled to be in 2022, hope to see you there!!